Share drifted sideways with a slight downward tilt after earnings were published but took a sharper decline to the downside this morning.

 [INTC in Wikipedia]

-Implied volatility stands at 35%, which is 1.4 times the VIX, a measure of volatility of the S&P 500 index.
-INTC’s volatility stands in the 90th percentile of its most recent range.
+Implied volatility stands at 31%, which is 2.3 times the VIX, a measure of volatility of the S&P 500 index.
+INTC’s volatility stands at the peak of its most recent range.
+The price used for analysis was $31.60.

 |Week||SD1 68.2%||SD2 95%||Earns|